TEE-CSA/TEE-Ideation/_posts/2023-12-07-Overview_IPYNB_2_.md

 # What is jQuery?

-- Essentially, jQuery is a library that allows us to use some of JavaScript's built in functions
+Essentially, jQuery is a library that allows us to use some of JavaScript's built in functions
-- Think of it as one of the lines you could see at the very top of a code file along with many other import statements

 ## Benefits of jQuery

-Some benefits of jQuery include but are not limited to:
+Benefits of jQuery include:

 - Makes it easier for us to write JavaScript and HTML code
 - Very flexible in terms of which browsers it can work on